D4nte/next-session/README.md

 You can find the live app at https://d4nte.github.io/next-session/.

 This app is entirely built using Rust 🦀 using the [Yew](https://yew.rs/) framework.
+It then compiled in WASM binary to run in your browser!